Privacy policy

 When you contact us (e.g. via contact form or email), we process your data to process the request and in the event that follow-up questions arise.

-If the data processing is carried out in order to take steps at your request prior to entering into a contract or, if you are already our customer, in order to perform the contract, the legal basis for this data processing is Art.
-6 (1) sentence 1 b) GDPR.
+If the data processing is carried out for the implementation of pre-contractual measures, which are carried out at your request, or, if you are already our customer, for the execution of the contract, the legal basis for this data processing is Art.
+6 para.
+1 sentence 1 b) GDPR.

 We only process other personal data if you consent to this (Art.
 6 para.
 1 sentence 1 a) GDPR) or if we have a legitimate interest in processing your data (Art.
 6 para.
 1 sentence 1 f) GDPR).
 A legitimate interest lies, for example, in responding to your email.